HomeBlogAir Transportation Has the Highest Per-Company Hearing Loss Rate in America. Here's Why.

 What a Strong Aviation Hearing Conservation Program Requires

 • Communication-compatible hearing protection is non-negotiable.
-Standard foam earplugs are not an acceptable solution for ramp workers and mechanics who must communicate during high-noise operations.
-Communication-compatible HPDs — including electronic level-dependent earplugs and communication headsets with integrated hearing protection — remove the behavioral barrier that causes workers to remove HPDs to communicate.
-If your program issues foam earplugs to ramp workers and relies on voluntary compliance, your attenuation is not what you think it is.
+Standard foam earplugs are not an acceptable solution for ramp workers who must communicate during high-noise operations.
+The behavioral barrier that causes workers to remove HPDs to communicate is the primary compliance failure point in aviation.

 • Baseline audiogram discipline for rapid-hire ramp expansions.
-Post-pandemic hiring surges at major carriers created enrollment management challenges: new workers hired faster than occupational health programs could onboard them.
-Any worker in a noise-hazardous role without a compliant baseline audiogram is both a compliance exposure and a liability exposure.
-Catch-up baseline programs for workers hired during the 2022–2024 expansion period should be a priority.
+Post-pandemic hiring surges at major carriers created enrollment management challenges.
+Any worker in a noise-hazardous role without a compliant baseline audiogram is both a compliance and liability exposure.

 • Longitudinal records for long-tenure mechanics.
-Aircraft mechanics at major carriers often spend entire 30+ year careers in noise-hazardous environments.
-Audiometric records that document their exposure history from first hire to retirement are the primary defense in workers’ compensation proceedings and are required to be retained for the duration of employment.
+Aircraft mechanics often spend entire 30+ year careers in noise-hazardous environments.
 Employer-controlled, cloud-based systems that do not depend on vendor continuity are the only reliable architecture for multi-decade records.

 Frequently Asked Questions